zaiisao/Documentation/en/Interactive Broadcast/in-ear_android.md

 ## Considerations

 The API methods have return values.
-If the method fails, the return value is < 0.
+If the method call fails, the return value is < 0.